zelite/Explore-and-Summarize-Data/P4_Wine_Quality_data.md

 ### What other features in the dataset do you think will help support your investigation into your feature(s) of interest?

 I think all the physicochemical test results may help support the investigation.
-All of them are related to characteristics which may affect the flavour of the wine.
+All of them are related to characteristics which may affect the flavor of the wine.
 They correspond to concentration of molecules which may have an impact on taste.
 Density is a physical property which will depend on the percentage of alcohol and sugar content, which will also affect taste.

 Some variables may have strong correlation with each other.
-For instance, the pH will depend on the ammount of acide molecules, while total sulfur dioxide may always follow a similar distribution of free sulfur dioxide.
+For instance, the pH will depend on the amount of acid molecules, while total sulfur dioxide may always follow a similar distribution of free sulfur dioxide.

 ### Did you create any new variables from existing variables in the dataset?